mjuenema/ansible-role-secure-cisco-ios/CONTRIBUTING.md

 to be the ultimate authority on the subject either.
 Inevitably there is going to be some trade-off between flexibility and simplicity that must be balanced to keep this Ansible role useful.

+I test this role on the following devices
+* [Cisco IE3000 Industrial Ethernet Switch](http://www.cisco.com/c/en/us/support/switches/ie-3000-8tc-industrial-ethernet-switch/model.html) running IOS 15.0(2)EY3.
+This is my primary test platform because it is quiet!
+* Cisco 1800 router.
+I only use this occasionally because it is very noisy.
+* Cisco 2900 switch.
+I only use this occasionally because it is very noisy.

 Markus Juenemann, May-2017